 At Holy Trinity Primary School, the aim of Religious Education is to help children to acquire and develop knowledge and understanding of Christianity and the other principle religions represented in Great Britain.
-As a Church of England, Voluntary Aided School we follow the Blackburn Diocesan Scheme of Work for R.E.
+As a Church of England, Voluntary Aided School we follow the Manchester Diocesan Scheme of Work for R.E.

 Religious Education has a significant role for the development of pupils’ spiritual, moral, social and cultural development.
 It promotes respect and open-mindedness towards others with different faiths and beliefs and encourages pupils to develop their sense of identity and belonging through self-awareness and reflection.
 Have a look at the ways we develop children using religion as a basis and see current examples of class displays on our Religious Character section of the website here.